 BTEC Fuel Safety and Storage Program

-Significant amounts of carbon monoxide (CO) have been found to be produced from softwood pellets made in British Columbia and Europe when stored in large quantities.
+Significant amounts of carbon monoxide (CO) have been found to be emitted from softwood pellets made in British Columbia and Europe when stored in large quantities.
 BTEC, through support from the New York State Energy Research and Development Authority (NYSERDA), seeks to improve the understanding among industry and government of potential CO off-gassing from bulk pellet storage.
-BTEC's research and outreach began in fall of 2012 and will conclude in the fall of 2013.
+BTEC's research and outreach began in fall of 2012 and concluded in the fall of 2013.

 This project will seek to achieve the following:

 - Education and outreach to biomass thermal industry members on CO off-gassing potential of pellets in storage.